Skip to Content

 The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.

-Massey University’s accountancy and finance programme ranks in the 150 universities in the world, our economics programme in the top 250 and our business and management programme in the top 200 – according to the international QS (Quacquarelli Symonds) rankings.
+Massey University’s accountancy and finance programme ranks in the 150 universities in the world, our economics and business and management programmes rank in the top 250 – according to the international QS (Quacquarelli Symonds) rankings.

 You can complete this qualification in 1.5 years of full-time study.
 If you study part-time the qualification takes between 2.5 and five years.

 The Master of Management is a rigorous programme, where students are expected to achieve at a high level.
 This is reflected in the quality of our graduates, and contributes to the reputation of the qualification.

 If you wish to progress to a PhD upon completion, you should enrol in a Master of Business.